STELLA-Landsat/STELLA/README.md

 The <strong>STELLA-AQ</strong>, once assembled, combines carbon dioxide (CO2) and particulate matter (PM) monitoring capabilities in a user-friendly device.

-STELLA brings the foundational, space-based measurements of Landsat down to Earth.

 Find freely available build plans, instructions, and activities on the <a href="https://landsat.gsfc.nasa.gov/stella/">website</a>.

 <a href="https://landsat.gsfc.nasa.gov/wp-content/uploads/2024/03/SAQ.zip">Download STELLA-AQ files</a>